How Can Physiotherapy Help You?

 The initial assessment session for Physiotherapy is 45 mins and any future follow up sessions will be 30 or 60 minutes dependent on how long the Physiotherapist would recommend.
 If you feel you need a full body assessment and want a much more thorough analysis please book our Full Body MOT appointment.

 A multi-disciplinary and holistic approach to your health will ensure we can get to the bottom of your issues and provide you with the best care possible.
 The benefit of having both Physiotherapy and Osteopathy under one roof, is our therapists can refer if needed.
 There are now many similarities between a Physiotherapist and an Osteopath, even though they both originated from very different roots.
 The main difference between them is the training and the original ideologies but both have a very holistic approach when assessing the client.

 If you would like a Physiotherapy Appointment you can quickly book online, or give us a call on 0131 241 1833 or email on firstname.lastname@example.org.

 If you have private health care insurance you may be entitled to claim back the cost of your treatment.
-Each individual insurance policy will cover different treatments, so check with your insurance provider to see if yours includes physiotherapy or sports massage.
+Each individual insurance policy will cover different treatments, so check with your insurance provider to see which treatments are covered and what requirements they specify.
 Your health insurance company may require a GP referral in order to cover the cost of your treatment at Bodyworks so just check this also.
-Below are some examples of providers that cover physiotherapy but always check your individual policy first and find out how to claim back the cost.
+Below are some examples of providers that cover Physiotherapy but always check your individual policy first and find out how to claim back the cost.